-During the final week of the semester, a final examination was administered to each student in both the control and solo groups.
-This examination consisted of a laboratory practicum and a separate PSpice circuit simulation component.
+A final examination was administered to each student in both control and solo groups during the final week of the semester and consisted of a laboratory practicum and a separate PSpice circuit simulation component.
 The laboratory practicum was straight forward, laboratory skill based, and covered only material presented in the weekly lab exercises.
-The laboratory skills tested during the practicum consisted of performing DC voltage and current measurements, measuring the gain of an op-amp based amplifier, measuring the RMS voltage output of a rectifier circuit, and measuring the resonant frequency and bandwidth of a RLC filter.
-In the PSpice segment the simulation skills evaluated consisted of determining power dissipated in a low-pass filter, determining Thévenin equivalent resistance and voltage of a circuit, and determining the cut-off frequency and phase shift of an active filter.
-The final examination composition and structure remained unchanged throughout the five semester study (except for modified circuit component values).
+Its composition and structure remained unchanged throughout the five semester study (except for modified circuit component values).
 The lab practicum circuits were constructed prior to the final exam with components selected to reduce the difference between their rated and actual values.
-The markings of several key components were obscured to discourage a circuit analysis solution.
-Monte-Carlo simulations were performed with the rated component tolerances to obtain ranges for acceptable measurements.
+The markings of several key components were covered to discourage a circuit analysis solution.
+Monte-Carlo simulations were performed with the rated component tolerances to obtain acceptable ranges for the measurements.

-A comparison between the solo and control groups for the final lab practicum grades provided a measure of the effectiveness of solo versus team laboratory student organization.
-The final laboratory practicum served as an objective and direct measurement of students' electric circuit laboratory knowledge and skills.
+A comparison of the final lab practicum grades between the solo and control groups provided a measure of the effectiveness of solo versus team laboratory student organization.
+The final laboratory practicum served as an objective and direct measurement of the students' electric circuit laboratory knowledge and skills.
 This study was reviewed and approved by the Human Subject Committee.